jsmolka/blog/content/posts/horizons/index.md

 > This empty scene of might-have-beens<br>
 > I stare at starless skies that call to me and I still wish<br>

-He is surrounded by deserted streets and tranquil seas, trapped inside an empty scene of endless, unmaterialized possibilities.
-Staring at and being called upon starless skies conveys loneliness and hopelessness, but despite that he hasn't given up.
+The narrator is surrounded by deserted streets and tranquil seas, trapped inside an empty scene of endless, unmaterialized possibilities.
+Staring at and being called upon starless skies implies loneliness and hopelessness, but despite that he hasn't given up.

 > And I waited for the sky to change but, oh, it never did<br>
 > And I almost dropped my head and lost my faith<br>